 They began by working with one church plant immediately and planted a second church about 20 miles away in 2011.
-They have now begun work on the their third church plant since arriving: Crossroads Church of Long Island.
+They have now begun work on their fourth church plant since arriving: Park Slope Community Church in Brooklyn!

 Sterling’s role in New York has continued to expand as he has gained experience.
 In partnership with the Metro New York Baptist Association (MNYBA), Sterling now coaches other church planters.
 He serves as the director of church planting and helps those who feel called to discover opportunities for church planting in New York City, as well as provide coaching and training for church planters who are currently serving.

 “As you can imagine, New York City is a difficult place to start a church,” Sterling observed.
 “There’s not a lot of foundation where these guys (Alabama Acts 1:8 Connections Church Planters) are working.
 There’s a need for encouragement and support and advocacy all along the way.
 We need help from people to come and help us plant churches.”

 Sterling’s wife, Jenna, grew up in Alabama with roots at Shades Mountain Baptist Church in Birmingham, a relationship that is still strong today.